nuxeo/nuxeo-drive/README.md

     ```
     ndrive
     ```
-    Under Windows you can launch `ndrivew.exe` instead to avoid keeping the cmd console open while Nuxeo Drive is running instead.
+    Under Windows you can launch `ndrive.exe` instead to avoid keeping the cmd console open while Nuxeo Drive is running instead.

 3. The first time you run this command a dialog window will open asking for the URL of the Nuxeo server and your user credentials.